 —So you’ve shown this to others?
 Test subjects?

 —Of course.
-You must be able to understand the significant political applications of this performance.
+You must be able to understand the significant political applications here.

 —No, Mr. Kessler, I’m not sure I understand the political applications of a recording of my dead wife.

-—You want to know if it’s going to make me want to kill myself if I watch this?
+—You want to know if it’s going to make me cry to death?

 —Not just you.
+Everyone Mrs. Parker was close to.
+Your kids, Ian and Catherine.
+Sherwood and Rafaello Williams.
 Everyone we tried it on so far was a passive observer, or else a fan.
 We need to see what it does to a person no matter their degrees of separation to her.
-Which means you, your children, and also Sherwood and Rafa Williams.

 Kessler rose from his seat and showed himself to the door.